yiisoft/validator/docs/guide/en/using-validator.md

 ### Providing rules via the data object

 In this way, rules are provided in addition to data in the same object.
-Only interface method implementation is supported.
+Both PHP attributes and `getRules()` method are supported — their rules are merged (attribute rules are applied first).
 Note that the `rules` argument is `null` in the `validate()` method call.

 ```php
 use Yiisoft\Validator\Rule\Length;